-- 1. Gifts for a properly established discretionary fund are generally deductible from federal and state taxation by donors as charitable contributions. - 2.
-Contributions made to the discretionary fund for the direct benefit of a named individual ("pass through" gifts) are generally not deductible charitable contributions and should not be accepted.
+Tax note: Contributions to a properly administered Clergy Discretionary Fund are generally deductible from federal and state taxation by donors as charitable contributions to the church entity.
+Tax note: Contributions made to a Clergy Discretionary Fund for the direct benefit of a named individual ("pass through" gifts) are likely not deductible charitable contributions.